ilanospalik/Terraform-Project-1/README.md

 Alert that will notify you when the EC2 is turn on and when it turned off, via SNS Topic.

-Using Ansible
+Using Ansible:

-I Created an ansible Playbook that will install on the EC2 the CI/CD tool Jenkins on port 8080.
+Created an ansible Playbook that will install on the EC2 the CI/CD tool Jenkins on port 8080.
 Showing that the Login page with the EC2 instance public ip address is sufficient.
 And Installed on the same Ec2 a docker engine.